Nickhunt2243/lambda-calculus-interpreter/README.md

 ## The Language

-The language is expression-oriented — every program is a single expression that reduces to a value.
+The language is expression-oriented, every program is a single expression that reduces to a value.
 There are no statements, no mutation, and no implicit sequencing.
 Computation happens entirely through function application and let bindings.